-Dominant: trees (Pinyon pine, Utah juniper,)> Sub-dominant: cool season bunchgrass (needle-and-thread, native bluegrasses, Indian ricegrass, prairie junegrass, bottlebrush squirreltail) = shrubs (Big sagebrush, black sagebrush, serviceberry, mountain mahogany, antelope bitterbrush, Gambel's oak) > forbs (buckwheat, locoweeds, cryptantha, Hood's phlox, scarlet globemallow, skyrocket gilia, arrowleaf balsamroot, hairy goldaster, penstemons, asters, daisy, stemless goldenweed) > Other: cool season rhizomatous grass (Western wheatgrass)> cryptogams > sedges (Elk sedge)= warm season short bunchgrass (Blue grama) Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): A mix of young, middle aged and old pinyon and Utah juniper are expected to be found on this site.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): A mix of young, middle aged and old pinyon and Utah juniper are expected to be found on this site.
 In years with average or above average precipitation, shrubs, grasses and forbs should have little mortality or decadence.
 Tree mortality, especially pinyon, can be expected under severe and/or extended drought and subsequent insect infestations.
-Under a dense tree canopy, understory has increased decadence and mortality.
-14. Average percent litter cover (%) and depth (in): 15-30% litter cover at 0.25-2.0 inch depth, depending upon tree canopy.
-Most litter is at the base and under the canopy of the plants.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Tree canopy cover 0-15%: 800-1000 lbs./ac.; Tree canopy cover 15-30%: 500-800 lbs./ac.; Tree canopy cover > 30%: 100-500 lbs./ac.
-Production figures are for total annual vegetation.
-16. Potential invasive (including noxious) species (native and non-native).
+Under a dense tree canopy, understory has increased decadence and mortality. - 14.
+Average percent litter cover (%) and depth (in): Litter cover ranges from 15-30% at a depth of 0.5 to 3.0 inches.
+Most litter is at the base and under the canopy of the plants. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): Tree canopy cover 0-15%: 700-900 lbs./ac.; Tree canopy cover 15-30%: 600-800 lbs./ac.; Tree canopy cover > 30%: 450-700 lbs./ac.
+Production figures are total annual vegetation production. - 16.
+Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Cheatgrass, annual weeds, other noxious weeds.

-17. Perennial plant reproductive capability: All plants have the ability to reproduce in most years.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Cheatgrass (Bromus tectorum), and broom snakeweed (Gutierrezia sarothrae).
+Noxious weeds are primarily in disturbed areas such as along roads, and around pond sites. - 17.
+Perennial plant reproductive capability: All plants have the ability to reproduce in most years.
 Limitations are weather related, wildfire, natural disease, inter-species competition, and insects may temporarily reduce reproductive capability.
 Increased tree canopy will result in decreased understory reproductive capability.